 All patients should be evaluated for current alcohol and other substance use, with validated screening instruments such as AUDIT-C (www.hepatitis.va.gov/provider/tools/audit-c.asp).
 Patients with a history of substance or alcohol use disorders should be considered for HCV antiviral therapy on a case-by-case basis.
-There are no published data supporting a minimum length of abstinence as an inclusion criterion for HCV antiviral treatment, whereas multiple studies show successful treatment of patients who have short durations of abstinence or infrequent use of alcohol.
+There are no published data supporting a minimum length of abstinence as an inclusion criterion for HCV antiviral treatment, whereas multiple studies show successful HCV treatment of patients who have short durations of abstinence or infrequent use of alcohol.
 Thus, automatic disqualification of patients as treatment candidates based on length of abstinence is unwarranted and strongly discouraged.
 Patients with active substance or alcohol use disorders may be considered for therapy on a case-by-case basis, and care should be coordinated with substance use treatment specialists.
+Patients who currently are using injection drugs should be referred for harm reduction services (see section on "HCV and Harm Reduction Services" below).